EECS150/asic_labs_fa21/lab2/spec.md

 ### Question 2: Writing a testbench

-**a.)** Using the Verilog code in Question 1a, write a testbench that emulates the input waveforms, including initial conditions, then simulate the block using VCS and compare to your previous answer.
-Submit your Verilog testbench and a screenshot of the simulation waveforms showing all of the input and output pins.
+**a.)** Using the Verilog code in Question 1a, write a testbench that emulates the input waveforms, *including initial conditions*, then simulate the block using VCS and compare to your previous answer.
+**Submit your Verilog testbench and a screenshot of the simulation waveforms showing all of the input and output pins.**
 Hint: you may need to modify the Verilog code from Question 1a.

 ---